top of page

 Should I sell my business now or wait?

-Timing depends on performance, market demand, and your personal goals.
-Many owners benefit from understanding value before deciding.
+Timing depends on business performance, buyer demand, market conditions, and your personal goals.
+Many owners start by understanding value before making a decision.

 Do I need a business broker to sell my business?

-Many Phoenix business owners use a business broker to help maintain confidentiality, identify qualified buyers, negotiate terms, and manage the selling process through closing.
+Many business owners use a broker to help maintain confidentiality, identify qualified buyers, negotiate terms, and manage the transaction process through closing.

 Do buyers actually exist?

-Yes — there are active, qualified buyers looking for profitable businesses in Phoenix, especially service-based companies.
+Yes — there are active buyers looking for profitable, well-run businesses throughout the Phoenix metro area, especially service-based companies.

 Will my employees or customers find out?